argmin-rs/argmin/python/argmin-testfunctions-py/README.md

   /></a>
 </p>

-This makes the test functions of the `argmin_testfunctions` Rust crate available in Python.
+This Python module makes the test functions of the `argmin_testfunctions` Rust crate available in Python.
 For each test function the derivative and Hessian are available as well.
-Most functions are 2D only, but some allow an arbitrary number of parameters.
+While most functions are two-dimensional, some allow an arbitrary number of parameters.
 For some functions additional optional parameters are accessible, which can be used to modify the shape of the test function.
-For details on the individual test functions please consult the Rust docs, either for the [latest release](https://docs.rs/argmin_testfunctions) or the [current main branch](https://argmin-rs.github.io/argmin/argmin_testfunctions/index.html).
+For details on the individual test functions please consult the docs of the Rust library, either for the [latest release](https://docs.rs/argmin_testfunctions) or the [current main branch](https://argmin-rs.github.io/argmin/argmin_testfunctions/index.html).

 ## Examples

 ```python
 from argmin_testfunctions_py import *